BenjaminDBallard/er-diagram/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+  a one-to-one relationship

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+	A diamond is used at the end of the link when the column in the source table is optional (there is no NOT NULL)

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+  there are three, because there are three dashed lines connected to that table and they are all designated as foreign links

 ##### ER Diagram upload